Written By Javier Olivo

 When going on Safari trips or Jungle treks, make sure that your kids are wearing long sleeve jackets that protect their arms and legs from possible mosquito bites.
 Boots and other essential footwear is also a must when it comes to traversing jungle terrain.
 Sites such as French Connection have these kinds of clothing readily available.

-Medication and Paperwork are a Must
+Medications and Paperwork is a Must

 Trying the Local Delicacies

 There are a lot of horror stories about travels that went awry because parents disregarded their children having upset stomachs.
 In reality, these kids were already experiencing early stages of diarrhea.
-In severe cases, children develop dysentery from eating dirty food on the streets during a trip with their parents.
+In severe cases, children develop dysentery from eating dirty food on the streets during a vacation with their parents.

 Do some research and ask your doctor about what the possible vaccinations are available for your children.
 Talk to your doctor about where you plan to go so that they can also determine what vaccinations to give to your kids.